Acupuncture Born in Asia, Tested in Europe and Now resides in the USA

 It is preferable not to have acupuncture treatment during the first trimester of pregnancy unless the practitioner deems it necessary or beneficial.

 DOES MEDICAL INSURANCE COVER THIS TREATMENT?
 I cannot give you a “yes” or “no” answer.
 The coverage varies depending on the state in which you live, your medical insurance company and the type health insurance plan you currently have.
-In some states like New Mexico, California, New Jersey, New York, Maryland, etc., most health insurance companies offer medical insurance programs that cover acupuncture treatments, including for the Chinese herb formulas.
+In some states like New Mexico, California, New Jersey, New York, Maryland, etc., most health insurance companies offer medical insurance programs that cover Traditional Chinese Medicine treatments, including for the Chinese herb formulas.
 Currently, in Pennsylvania, most health insurance companies do not offer medical insurance programs that cover these holistic treatments.
 A few insurance companies like Aetna U.S. Healthcare began to offer acupuncture treatment coverage in some of their medical insurance programs.
 As far as I know, Independent Blue Cross is considering introducing an alternative healthcare program administrated by American Specialty Health Networks.

 Insurance coverage in Pennsylvania

 If you are a resident of Pennsylvania, you should contact your health insurance company to check whether your current medical insurance covers acupuncture treatments.
 If you have injuries caused by car accidents or work injuries, your auto insurance or work compensation insurance will most likely cover this treatment.
-However, you should still contact your auto insurance or work insurance company to confirm the acupuncture treatment coverage.
+However, you should still contact your auto insurance or work insurance company to confirm the treatment coverage.

 Your most valuable asset is good health.
 Invest in it wisely.
 Consider Acupuncture!!!

-At Viva Healthy Life Dr. Godlburd, LAc performs acupuncture treatment under supervision of the internationally known acupuncturist Dr. Tsan who has extensive experience in this area and graduated The Graduate School of China Academy of Chinese Medical Sciences (GSCACMS), Beijing, China This two doctors will take care of all your medical problems and will help you to recover as fast as possible.
+At Viva Healthy Life Dr. Godlburd, LAC performs acupuncture treatment under supervision of the internationally known acupuncturist Dr. Tsan who has extensive experience in this area and graduated The Graduate School of China Academy of Chinese Medical Sciences (GSCACMS), Beijing, China This two doctors will take care of all your medical problems and will help you to recover as fast as possible.